nagthgr8/vedichoroo/README.md

 9. Daily Horoscope based on Moon Sign

-for iOS still under Test Flight, could not make it live due to a blocker issue https://github.com/apache/cordova-ios/issues/407 in cordova which has come up with new Xcode relase, till this issue resolved we don't want to make this App live in iOS
+for iOS still under Test Flight, could not make it live due to a blocker issue https://github.com/apache/cordova-ios/issues/407 in cordova which has come up with new Xcode release in iOS, till this issue resolved we don't want to make this App live in iOS